dkersten/accumulator-game-vue/README.md

 ## Built With
 - Vue
 - SCSS
+- LocalStorage integration to pick up where you left off
 - Deployed on Netlify

 [Previous version](https://github.com/dkersten/accumulator-game) built with HTML, CSS, and vanilla Javascript ES6

-## Roadmap

-I intend to continue iterating on this project.
-Initially I plan to:

-- Add near real time updates to the real people net worth list
-- Allow you to sell buinesses back
-- Bulk purchase properties and upgrades
-- Disallow purchasing multiple "real world" properties where it doesn't make sense (i.e. can't buy the same sports team twice)

-Long term I'd like to implement a feature allowing you to pick up where you left off if you close the game.

 Enjoy playing!